What do you do to nurture customer service talent?

 This week is Customer Service Week run by the Institute of Customer Service.
 Today is the second day and the theme is Capability & Skills: Identifying and nurturing customer service skills in your organisation.

 Ask your employees how to improve customer service

 Have you ever asked employees what would make things better for them and ultimately improve the customer journey?
 Perhaps they may suggest changes in how you correspond with customers?
 Or changes to customer service targets that may make a difference?
-They could be focussing on getting a resolution within a certain time but actually want to focus on getting the right resolution, which is likely in turn to reduce further complaints.
-Your employees may suggest some training that you hadn’t thought about, such as in psychology or consumer rights or in how to identify and respond to vulnerable customers.
+They could be focussing on getting a resolution within a certain time.
+But actually you want to focus on getting the right resolution, which is likely in turn to reduce further complaints.
+Your employees may suggest some training that you hadn’t thought about.
+For example something in psychology or consumer rights or in how to identify and respond to vulnerable customers.